TheBlasfem/wordangular/README.md

 All magic happen in app.js

-By the way, the actually theme is the default twentyfourteen, so don't scare with lot of files
+By the way, the actually theme is the default twentyfourteen, so don't scare with lot of files, just focus in index.php